hussainb/micropython-pixels/README.md

 ## Getting Started

-Upload the pixel.py to your device using uPyCraft IDE import pixel in your main.py follow examples in main.py from the repository
+Upload the pixel.py to your device using uPyCraft IDE Import pixel in your main.py
+Follow examples in main.py from the repository

 ### Prerequisites
 Neopixels/ws2812b strip